wawa1474/custom-controller/README.md

 * infrared depth tracking sensor?
 * haptic feedback engine known as "HD Rumble"?

-the short joysticks of the joycons would take up less space\n plus/minus basically replace start/select but might be neat to have more buttons?\n infrared sensor might be neat, but what the heck would it be used for?\n haptic feedback. how is it different from xbox, ps5, and steam controllers
+the short joysticks of the joycons would take up less space<br/>
+plus/minus basically replace start/select but might be neat to have more buttons?<br/>
+infrared sensor might be neat, but what the heck would it be used for?<br/>
+haptic feedback. how is it different from xbox, ps5, and steam controllers